devonbacon/blog/references.md

 Devon Coleman - 7/10/25 - [Back to home](index.md)

 I hear this a lot at my day job.
-In a codebase as large and stratified as the one we work in, badly-written effects have caused no end of bugs.
+In a codebase as large and stratified as the one I work in, badly-written effects have caused no end of bugs.

 From infinite rerender loops to subtle synchronization bugs, it really does sometimes feel like a bunch of footguns in a trenchcoat.

 However, I would argue that `useEffect` is just a convenient scapegoat for the real issue:

-### JS Developers don't think about object references.
+FE developers don't think about object references.

 ## References